icgc-dcc/dockerized-tools/sb_upload/README.md

 ### Download  file from seven bridges

-This docker tool downloads a file from Seven Bridges to an output direcoty.
+This docker tool uploads a file to a project on Seven Bridges.
 To run this command, you need two global variables:

 SB_API_ENDPOINT: The endpoint where to download the file from (https://cgc-api.sbgenomics.com/v2 per default)